powerhouse-inc/powerhouse-docs/docs/academy/04-WorkWithData/05-AnalyticsProcessorTutorial/02-CreateNewPowerhouseProject.md

 Let's start with step 1 & 2 in the next section of the tutorial!

-To create a new Powerhouse Document Model Library project, you can use the `npm create document-model-lib` command in your terminal.
+To create a new Powerhouse Document Model Library project, you can use the `ph init` command in your terminal.
 This command will create a new project in the current directory.

 ## Create New Powerhouse Document Model Library Project